Hatton Locks: Route

 The locks in the Hatton flight are quite distinctive, as they have candlestick paddle gear, which were manufactured in the 1930s by Ham Baker of Westminster, and are set at an angle to the balance beams of the locks.
-When closing the paddles, boaters can just let them drop, and at the bottom of their travel, a rubber cushion stops them.
-However, lack of maintenance means that sometimes they must be manually wound down into the closed position.
+When closing the paddles, boaters must not just let them drop.Paddles must be manually wound down into the closed position.
 On the south bank of the canal near lock 42, the Canal and River Trust have some offices, which are based in a superb depot built in 1899 by the Warwick and Birmingham Canal.
 Once used to make lock gates, the depot now includes a heritage skills centre.
 There is a small cafe located by Hatton Top Lock.